milo-minderbinder/AWS-PlantUML/README.md

     * `skinparam` - sets custom skinparam options for the stereotype generated for corresponding entities.
 An example value for this option would be `BackgroundColor Red`.

 #### 3. Run
-After configuring, simply run the `awspuml.py` module from the command line, using Python 3, passing the configuration file and the `<ICONS_DIR>` as command line options.
+After configuring, simply run the `awspuml.py` module from the command line using Python 3, passing the configuration file and the `<ICONS_DIR>` as command line options.
 If you need help, just call the script with the `-h` flag to print usage help to stdout:

     > python3 awspuml.py -h
     usage: awspuml.py [-h] [-c CONFIG] [-o OUTPUT] icons_path